ShreyanshKabra/Analyzing-Police-Activities/README.md

 # Analyzing-Police-Activities
 This repositroy contains two csv files as data set and a ipynb file.
-In this we analyze police activities in city by importing, cleaning and visualizing data set.
-We analyze the activity on the basisof various factors such as race, color and gender.
-WE see how certain reasons affect the police for penalising the persons regarding traffic related cases.
+In this project,I have explored  the Stanford Open Policing Project datasets and analyze the impact of gender on police behavior.
+During this, I cleaned the messy data, created visualizations, combined and reshaped datasets, and manipulated time series data with the help of various python libraries.